-For the dissecting tree set, we also take a construction closely related to $\cT$.
-Let We will show that $\cT'$ is a dissecting tree set for $D'$.
-For this, we show that it arises as $\tree(D/e, \tau)$ for some acyclic, long arc positive circuit signature $\tau$ of $D/e$.
+It is clear that the elements of $\mathcal F'$ are spanning forests of $D/e$, but we still have to ascertain that they do form a dissecting forest set for $D/e$.
+For this, we will show that on the one hand, $\mathcal F'$ arises as $\mathcal F'=\tree(D/e, \sigma/e)$, and on the other hand, that $\sigma/e$ is not only acyclic (by Proposition \ref{prop:acyclic_sign_contraction}), but also a long arc positive circuit signature of $D/e$.